| AFFORDABLE CAD/CAM SERIESGantry Mills…

 application experience for a mechanical CAD student.
 It is comparable to

 architectural CAD students building a balsa stick frame house.
+The Technology Exposure class is given the

 challenge of making an assembly out of Legos that will perform a specific